sl2902/financial_crime_assistant/deliverables/README.md

 # Task 2: Propose a Solution

 **The Better World for KYC Analysts:**<br>
 Today, KYC analysts at financial institutions spend 2-4 hours per client conducting Enhanced Due Diligence (EDD), manually sifting through dozens of news sources, regulatory databases, and enforcement records to identify red flags.
-A single missed connection to a sanctioned entity can result in multi-million dollar fines and reputational damage, yet the volume of information makes thorough screening nearly impossible at scale.  my Financial Crime Compliance Assistant transforms this reality: what once took hours now takes seconds.
+A single missed connection to a sanctioned entity can result in multi-million dollar fines and reputational damage, yet the volume of information makes thorough screening nearly impossible at scale.
+My Financial Crime Compliance Assistant transforms this reality: what once took hours now takes seconds.
 Analysts simply ask natural language questions and receive comprehensive, properly cited answers that connect the dots across hundreds of enforcement cases automatically.
 This means a compliance team that previously screened 10 high-risk clients per day can now handle 50, reducing onboarding times from weeks to days while maintaining—and actually improving—the quality of risk assessment.
 The financial impact is immediate: faster client onboarding drives revenue growth, while superior screening reduces regulatory risk and potential fines.

 **How the System Works:**<br>
 The system employs a ReAct agentic architecture where an intelligent reasoning agent has access to two specialized tools and decides which to use based on the analyst's query.
 When asked about historical case precedents or typical penalties, the agent invokes the RAG tool to search our curated database of SEC enforcement documents, retrieving relevant cases with precise citations to litigation release numbers, amounts, dates, location and outcomes.
 For questions about current events or recent regulatory changes, the agent selects the web search tool (Tavily) to query the internet for up-to-date information.
-The agent makes these decisions seamlessly through agentic reasoning—analysts never need to specify which data source to use; they simply ask their question in plain English and the agent determines the best approach.
+The agent makes these decisions seamlessly through agentic reasoning; the analysts never need to specify which data source to use; they simply ask their question in plain English and the agent determines the best approach.
 Every response includes clear citations enabling analysts to verify details and build audit trails for regulatory compliance.
-Deployed locally via Docker, the system ensures sensitive client data never leaves the institution's secure environment while delivering sub-second response times that keep analysts productive.
+Deployed locally (could use Docker), the system ensures sensitive client data never leaves the institution's secure environment while delivering sub 15 seconds response times that keep analysts productive.

 **Technical Stack & Tooling Choices:**<br>
 **LLM:**<br>